nashadroid/Py4/README.md

 # Py4
-A visualization tool for Large-Scale-Plasma simulations
+A visualization tool for Large-Scale-Plasma (LSP) simulations